 Windshield repair is a great service, is valuable to consumers, and is a viable alternative to a windshield replacement.
-Given this upside, the relative low cost of entry into the business, and estimated $500 million annual market, scam artists have found a niche and can affect how customers view your business.
+Given this upside, the relative low cost of entry into the business, and estimated $500 million annual market, scam artists have found a niche.
+This can affect how customers view your business.
 This is where windshield repair & public relations come together.

 These scams involve everything from “fixing” non-existent damage to inflating costs for actual damage.
-The repairs, if you can call them that, are typically done quickly and are of a very low quality.
+The repairs, if you can call them that, are typically a quick job and are of a very low quality.
 If you have been in the repair business for any length of time you have likely had a request to fix one of these botched repairs.

-Not only are victims of these scams left with a sub-standard repair, as Clark Howard reports on his website, some states may consider the customer a co-conspirator to fraud if their insurance is billed for the repair.
+Not only are victims of these scams left with a sub-standard repair, some states may consider the customer a co-conspirator to fraud if their insurance is billed for the repair.
 Yikes!
-(Read Clark Howard’s Article)

 But you are not helpless against this bad press.
-Showing that you are a trusted member of the community, educating your customers, and standing behind your work are all tactics that can minimize the damage from bad press and boost your business in the process.
+Because showing that you are a trusted member of the community, educating your customers, and standing behind your work are all tactics that can minimize the damage from bad press and boost your business in the process.

 Supplement that guarantee by showing you are a permanent and trustworthy member of the community.
 There are multiple ways to accomplish this.
-Join the local chamber of commerce, volunteer to do fundraisers for local schools or service groups, or provide free windshield repair and headlight restoration to your local law enforcement and emergency services agency.
-This type of community involvement shows people that they are supporting a trustworthy local business.
+Join the local chamber of commerce, volunteer to do fundraisers for local schools or service groups, or provide free windshield repair and headlight restoration to your local law enforcement and emergency services’ agency.
+So, this type of community involvement shows people that they are supporting a trustworthy local business.

-Scam artists are not going to take the time to truly educate the public nor are they going to want to maintain a high profile.
-By setting yourself up as a professional who takes pride in quality work you will set yourself apart from those who are casting a negative light on an industry that provides a valuable service and has an impeccable safety record.
+Scam artists are not going to take the time to truly educate the public.
+Nor are they going to want to maintain a high profile.
+Set yourself up as a professional who takes pride in quality work.
+Also, you will set yourself apart from those who are casting a negative light.
+Throughout an industry that provides a valuable service and has an impeccable safety record.